hannxu123/detect_llm/README.md

 # Detect LLM generated texts

 Our design to build new LLM-generated datasets.
 It includes 4 major tasks and each task has 3 topics.
 Each topics have 2,000 ChatGPT and 2,000 human.
+(1 Naive version, 1 human-imitation version?)

 1. News generation.